 In addition, for rental projects, HOME funds are to be used a gap funding, and the applicant must demonstrate a need for the HOME funds.
 If development costs require other financing, documentation must be provided that the other financing has been secured.
-If a rental project can support a debt, other financing will be a threshold requirement.
-For projects that provide assistance to private, for-profit owners of rental property, a dollar for dollar match of the HOME funds will be required as threshold.
+If a rental project can support debt, other financing will be a threshold requirement.